 We are committed to helping people in our community learn about nutritious food choices, and how to stay healthy on a limited food budget.

 Smart Shopper is a series of classes offered by the Food Bank of Northern Nevada that promotes a healthy lifestyle on a budget.
-Each session consists of 7, hour and a half long classes.
 Each class incorporates discussions, activities, food tastings, and time to be physically active.
 Classes are hosted by neighborhood schools where many families have been identified to be SNAP-eligible.

 For more information about the Food Bank’s Nutrition Education programs, please contact SNAP Outreach & Nutrition education Manager, Kerry Kelly, at (775) 331-3663 ext 147.